COSMIC-PopSynth/COSMIC/docs/fixedpop/index.rst

 ######################################
 There are two executables that are installed when you pip install cosmic:

-* run-fixed-population
+* cosmic-pop

 * gxRealization

 These two executables generate the two components of a cosmic Milky Way population.

 ********************
-run-fixed-population
+cosmic-pop
 ********************
 The `fixed population` is simulated first and is designed to fully describe the population of binaries that results from a user specified star formation history (SFH) and binary evolution model (BSEDict, specified in an inifile).
 The fixed population is only simulated once and only contains information about the intrinsic properties of the binary (e.g. masses, semimajor axes, metallicities, etc.) Information about the location in the Galaxy of each binary is `not` contained in the fixed population.
-The arguments necessary to run the run-fixed-population executable can be found using the help command:
+The arguments necessary to run the cosmic-pop executable can be found using the help command:

 .. code-block:: bash

-   run-fixed-population -h
+   cosmic-pop -h

-.. program-output:: run-fixed-population -h
+.. program-output:: cosmic-pop -h

 ======
 Inputs